little-book-of/algorithms/books/en-US/book.md

 2. Divide and Conquer
 3. Dynamic Programming (DP)

-Each one represents a different mindset for problem-solving.
+Each represents a different mindset for problem solving.

 #### 1. Greedy Algorithms